Chapter Six: The Starry Void

 As the star drifted closer, I could make out more details of the figure.
 Tall and proud, she was dressed in gleaming armor from the neck down.
-She stood rigidly in place, silently watching us as the stars came together.
+She stood rigidly as the edge of her star, silently watching us as the stars drifted closer.

 So this was the Justicar.

-The edges of the two stars touched smoothly together, without even a bump.
+The two stars touched smoothly together, without even a bump.
 There was a tense silence.
-Yali and the Justicar had each stood close to the edge of their star to meet the other, so now, they were scarcely a meter apart.
-The Justicar's eyes flicked back and forth between Yali and me.
+Yali had also stood close to the edge of our star, so now, Yali and the Justicar were scarcely a meter apart.
+The Justicar’s eyes flicked back and forth between Yali and me.
 I was itching to break the tension, but Yali had told me to let her do the talking.
 And Yali was waiting for the Justicar to make the first move.